 Reaction: 5-methyltetrahydrofolate + NAD(P)+ = 5,10-methylenetetrahydrofolate + NAD(P)H + H+

-For diagram of reaction, click here and for diagram of C1 metabolism, click here
+For diagram of reaction, click here or click here

 Other name(s): MTHFR (gene name)